Posterior reversible encephalopathy syndrome: Mechanism

-The precise mechanism is PRES is not fully understood, it is considered to be related to a problem with the blood vessels of the brain.
+The precise mechanism of PRES is not fully understood, it is considered to be related to a problem with the blood vessels of the brain.
 There are several theories as to why these blood vessels may become inappropriately permeable and allow the surrounding brain tissue to become swollen.
 The "vasogenic" theory posits that elevated blood pressure overcomes the normal capability of blood vessels in the brain to maintain a normal cerebral blood flow.
 The excessive pressure damages the endothelial layer and the blood–brain barrier, leading to swelling (edema).
-The predilection toward the posterior brain may be explained by the reduced density of sympathetic innervation in the posterior circulation compared to the anterior circulation.
+The predilection toward the posterior brain may be explained by the reduced density of sympathetic innervation in the posterior circulation compared to the anterior circulation (thus a reduced adaptive capacity to fluctuations or elevations in blood pressure).
 The "vasogenic" theory seems to explain the almost 50% of cases of PRES where there had been severely elevated blood pressure.
 It is also called the "breakthrough" theory, or the "hyperperfusion theory".
 This theory does not explain the edema in many other cases where the blood pressure has been normal or even low; in fact, the edema tends to be more severe in those without abnormally elevated blood pressure.

 In PRES secondary to other causes, the blood vessel damage has been attributed to other mechanisms.
 The "cytotoxic" theory suggests that it is direct cell damage by toxins (usually medications) that precipitates the edema.
 The "immunogenic" theory suggests a role for the immune system (specifically T cells).
 Some consider the cytotoxic and immunogenic theories together as a single "toxic" theory.
 There appears to be a role of cytokines in causing endothelial dysfunction.

 Finally, according to the "neuropeptide/cerebral vasoconstriction" theory, some specific substances (endothelin 1, thromboxane A2) trigger spasm of the blood vessels with resultant vessel wall damage and edema.
 The latter hypothesis is supported by the frequent finding of diffuse blood vessel spasms (vasoconstriction) in many people with PRES, and the evidence for decreased perfusion, although the spasm may also be a consequence of the blood vessel damage rather than the cause.
 Some, therefore, include the vasospasm in the "toxic" theory.
 It is considered likely that these multiple mechanisms all potentially play a role in the development of PRES.